Niko Tokić

-Niko Tokić (born 6 July 1988) is a Croatian retired footballer who played as a striker.
-Tokić is a right-footed player who can also be deployed as an attacking midfielder.
+Niko Tokić (born 6 July 1988) is a retired Croatian footballer who played as a striker.
+Apart from his native Croatia, Tokić also had playing stints for clubs in Lithuania, Hong Kong, and Singapore.

 Club career

 FK Šiauliai

 During his time with FK Šiauliai, Tokić enjoyed his most prolific spell in professional football thus far, scoring 19 goals in 35 league matches in the A Lyga, winning the league's Golden Boot award for the 2014 season in the process.

 Hong Kong Pegasus

 After 2 prolific seasons playing for FK Šiauliai, with Tokić scoring a total of 26 goals in 68 competitive matches, Hong Kong club Hong Kong Pegasus expressed interest in signing him, and on 14 January 2015, it was reported that Tokić has agreed to an 18-month deal with the club, bringing an end to his 2-year stint with the Lithuanian side.
 Following his move, Tokić only managed to make a total of 9 competitive appearances for the Hong Kong side before the end of the season.
 He subsequently moved back to Croatia, where he joined NK Hrvatski Dragovoljac for the 2015–16 Druga HNL season.